nikos-pap/Lab1-Graphics/README.md

 **TODO**:

 -ShapeFactory:

-DONE:	-remove 'data' as it's handled by the vao (vertex array object).\/
+DONE:	-refactor shapeFactory so that only one vao, vbo, ebo/ibo is created per shape.
+As id is a reference, any other copy of the object will hold this id.		\/

-	-refactor shapeFactory so that only one vao, vbo, ebo/ibo is created per shape.
-As id is a reference, any other copy of the object will hold this id. shapeFactory must hold each shape's type and corresponding id in an unordered map.
+		shapeFactory must hold each shape's type and corresponding id in an unordered map.
 Key value is 'int shapeType' from Shape.
-Pair is "vao_id" from Shape.
+Pair is "vao_id" from Shape.\/